shkschneider/fabric_awesome_core/README.md

 with **Extras** giving a Vanilla++ feeling, with **Machines** adding powerful blocks!

+- **New!** Crystals working like Budding Amethyst producing all vanilla ores!
+- **New!** Ropes that unroll and rollup, Obelisks to store and retrieve experience, Void block for decoration & more!

 ## Modules

 - Awesome **Core** (required!)
   - Flux is a new fuel (from redstone and lapis) twice the power of Coal
   - Splash screen made black
+  - Other mixins for various things
 - Awesome **Crystals**
   - Same logic as Budding Amethyst but for all ores!
   - Craft budding blocks using amethyst blocks and a block of the resource